Jolanda di Savoia

 Jolanda di Savoia (Ferrarese: Jôlánda) is a comune (municipality) in the Province of Ferrara in the Italian region Emilia-Romagna, located about 70 km northeast of Bologna and about 30 km east of Ferrara.
 Founded as Le Venezie in 1903, it took its current name (from that of Princess Yolanda of Savoy) in 1911.

 Jolanda di Savoia borders the following municipalities: Berra, Codigoro, Copparo, Fiscaglia, Formignana, Tresigallo.

+With a minimum elevation of -3.4 m, Joland di Savoia is the lowest point in Italy.